peteragility/glusterfs-aws/README.md

 - Gluster **Distributed** volume type has the best performance.

 > Notice that EBS (gp2) has a baseline IOPS of `3 * volume size` which can be bursted to 3,000 IOPS for an extended period of time ([detail](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ebs-volume-types.html)).
 To achieve consistent IOPS performance, you can provision EBS of over 1TB in size.

+### Cost of Running GlusterFS on AWS
+- **EC2**, number of EC2s = number of bricks
+- **EBS**, number of EBS volumes = number of bricks
+- **Data transfer cost between AZs**, for best resiliancy the quick start deploys GlusterFS nodes into different AZs, data egress from one AZ to another incurs a charge.